-Our monthly activities emphasize scout education and leadership development with a focus on “fun with a purpose” — which is our Troop motto.
+The monthly activities emphasize scout education and leadership development with a focus on “fun with a purpose” — which is our Troop motto.
 Activities are selected by the scouts and approved by the Scoutmaster.
 Some of our past trips have included visiting West Point and attending a football game, along with a tour of the facility; skiing and snowboarding at Lake Placid; and a 2-week backpacking trip to Philmont Scout Ranch in New Mexico, just to name a few.
 These are more than trips.
-Our scout program helps your son grow mentally, physically, socially, and spiritually.
+Our scout program helps your child grow mentally, physically, socially and spiritually.
 The skills they learn in Scouting will help them to succeed throughout their lives.

 Our Troop meets every Wednesday evening at 7:00 pm.
 Meetings are typically in Wesley Hall at the Simsbury United Methodist Church in downtown Simsbury, however may be held outdoors in fall and spring.
-Meetings officially start at 7:00 pm but leaders are always available at 6:30 pm to help the boys with their advancement skills and merit badge requirements.
+Meetings officially start at 7:00 pm but youth and adult leaders are always available at 6:30 pm to help the scouts with their advancement skills and merit badge requirements.
 If you have any questions that can’t be answered by looking through our website, feel free to contact our scoutmaster, Rick Schulitz, through our contact page or via the form below.

-Our boy scouts learn and practice their leadership skills and each scout has the opportunity to step up and take on a leadership position as they advance through their ranks towards Eagle Scout.
-Weekly meetings are led by the boys, and provide the scouts an opportunity to plan, organize and lead.
-Outdoor trips and activities are often led by the most senior boy scout leaders, but always under the watchful eye of multiple trained and skilled adult leaders, as safety is of paramount importance.
+Our scouts learn and practice their leadership skills and each scout has the opportunity to step up and take on a leadership position as they advance through their ranks towards Eagle Scout.
+Weekly meetings are led by the scouts, and provide the scouts an opportunity to plan, organize and lead.
+Outdoor trips and activities are often led by the most senior scout leaders, but always under the watchful eye of multiple trained and skilled adult leaders, as safety is of paramount importance.

 The best way to ensure a Scout’s success and longevity is to have his parent involved.
 The largest Patrol on our camping trips is typically the “Geezer Patrol”, and we have the best meals!

-While we strongly support a “Boy Run Program”, and do our best to guide but not interfere, we all enjoy the outdoors and the camaraderie.
+While we strongly support a “ScoutRun Program”, and do our best to guide but not interfere, we all enjoy the outdoors and the camaraderie.
 Parents are welcome to every event.

-Funding for Simsbury Boy Scouts Troop 174
+Funding for Simsbury Scouts BSA Troop 174

 Raking leaves in the fall, and selling Christmas Trees in December, generates sufficient funds to cover Troop expenses.
 In addition, Scouts can earn significant personal “escrow” funds.
 These funds can be used for Scouting-related expenses and equipment.